steinbeis-next/dataexp_exploration-analytics/README.md

 <img style="float:left;" src="images/snext-logo.png"/> <h1>INSIDER: Data Exploration and Data Analytics</h1>

 This repository contains Jupyter notebooks for seminars and e-learning courses of Steinbeis Schools of Next Practices.
+For instructions, how to setup your working environment, see [this document](https://github.com/steinbeis-next/disd_python-datascience-intro/blob/master/SetupEnvironment.ipynb).

 Topics:
 - Introduction to Python and Pandas